These requirements are for students admitted to the Faculty of Science prior to Fall 2016.

 Psychology Departmental Co-op is not an option with Joint Honours Science and Psychology (BSc).

 If Psychology 'Departmental' Co-op is tagged to Joint Honours BSc Psychology, the first Major must be Psychology.
 In this case, the second Major would not be in the Faculty of Science.
-Only 1 student so far has graduated with such a Joint Honours degree.

 See Psychology Co-op for information.